mouneeshwarip/Flip-Match--Memory-Challenge/README.md

 ### Game screen

-  - The Game screen includes a button to access the Start game and How to Play?.
+  - The Game screen includes buttons to start the game and the instructions.

     ![Gameboard](assets/images/gamescreen.png)

-  - When the "Start Game" button is clicked, the game board along with score and timer controls will appear, allowing players to interact with clickable cards.
+  - When the "Start Game" button is clicked, the game board along with score and timer controls appear, allowing players to interact with clickable cards.
 Additionally, two more buttons, "How to Play?" and "End Game", will be available for players to access instructions and end the game respectively.

     ![Gamestarts](assets/images/gamestarted.png)